LeonardHarkins1/n3as_project/README.md

 * Implement the used parameterization of the $F_V$ vector form factor described in https://inspirehep.net/literature/1427020
 * Begin implementing the expressions of A, B and C, which are given in terms of form factors.

+### February 13
+* Finish checking the implementation of Figure 3.
+* Begin reading the Llewellyn-Smith paper.

 Mathematica useful commands:
 Save plots with Legends